 - There is no standard when it comes to formations these days but the core positions in the game come from a 4-4-2 style setup.

 Soccer Numbering Systems: Positions

 #1 Goalkeeper – Keeper – Stopper (GK)

 This position is often referred to as a goalie or ‘keeper.
 In Fifa tournaments, the number 1 must be the goalkeeper.

 This is a unique position.
 A goalkeeper (GK) within the penalty box can touch or hold the ball with their hands/arms.
 No other player on the team can handle the ball on the field when the ball is in play.

 The main role of a goalkeeper is to stop the opposition from scoring.
 They use whatever part of their body that they can to block shots from going in.

-As the last line of defense and with a clear view of the entire pitch, the goalkeeper plays a pivotal role in the organization and positioning of the outfield players, barking out instructions from their box.
+As the last line of defense and with a clear view of the entire field, the goalkeeper plays a pivotal role in the organization and positioning of the outfield players, barking out instructions from their box.

 #2 Right Full-Back – #3 Left Full-Back / Wing Back (RB-LB-WB)

 Full-backs also provide essential cover for their central defenders or midfielders if the opposition is overloading on one side or a teammate is out of position.

 A full-back has offensive responsibilities too.
 The extent of these responsibilities depends on the player’s abilities and the coach’s tactical instructions.

 A full-back with good striking ability can be a huge advantage to a team.
 Currently, Liverpool has two of the most profitable right and left-backs in the game.

 A modern full-back must be robust, tenacious, physical, and quick.
-Strength is always useful on a soccer pitch but in the full-back positions, it’s more important to be dogged and industrious than strong.
+Strength is always useful on a soccer field but in the full-back positions, it’s more important to be dogged and industrious than strong.

 The full-back, in this instance, does not have as many defensive duties and is in a position to attack more than traditional full-backs.